Virgin Atlantic Summary Table

 The frequent flyer program of Virgin Atlantic is free by simply filling out this application on its website.

-With your application completed, you will get the ability to earn Tier Points and Flying Club miles, as well as earn your way toward elite status.
+With your application completed, you will get the ability to earn Tier Points and Virgin Points, as well as earn your way toward elite status.

 How to Sign in to Your Flying Club Account